 So now here I am, with one boot and absolutely nothing to do with it.
 Perhaps I should go back there and sacrifice it back into the wild, where it can reunite with its counterpart and perhaps the creature that brought it up the rock.
 Do you think travel insurance will cover theft via wild animal in your sleep?!
 I would rather it had taken my old running shoes.
 But ah well, if anyone wants to send a new pair of combat boots to my little town in Western Australia, that would be awesome.

-Liked my story?!
+Liked my realy Australian Bush Story?!
 Pin it to your Pinterest boards 🙂